 Ramsay Hunt syndrome

-Ramsay Hunt syndrome occurs when the herpes zoster virus reactivates within one of the facial nerves responsible for hearing.
+Ramsay Hunt syndrome occurs when the virus reactivates within one of the facial nerves responsible for hearing.
 This can lead to hearing loss, facial paralysis, and general pain in the face.
 It can also result in severe pain in the ear, and people with internal shingles may also develop lesions in the ear canal.

 Ramsay Hunt syndrome is usually temporary and should subside over time.
 However, you’re encouraged to seek medical help for shingles, especially if it develops around the face and neck.